tslingl25/Engineering_4_Notebook/README.md

 ![snippy](https://user-images.githubusercontent.com/71349802/194383375-ca548d2d-fda8-4574-954c-8b6e31e86aac.PNG)

 ### Reflection
 This assignment included lots of laerning for me, there were no huge hang ups but it is definitly smart to copy your lines from old code as even the smallest thing can mess it up.
+Make sure you have your LED prongs oriented right.
+Make sure to use the right amount of power or use a resitor as you can fry alot of LEDs.

 &nbsp;

 ## Launch Pad Part 3 (Button)

+### Description
-### Countdown from 10 seconds to 0 (liftoff).
+Countdown from 10 seconds to 0 (liftoff).
 Print that countdown to the serial monitor.Blink a red light each second of the countdown, and turn on a green LED to signify liftoff.Include a physical button that starts the countdown.

 ### Evidence